alextgu/alextgu.github.io/README.md

+This is my personal website!
+It is a work in progress, but check it out if you're interested! alextgu.github.io

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.